chricken/chfiledb/Readme.md

 This method updates and adds attributes into a document.
 The attributes of the document remain unaffected unless they are given a new value.

-Returning object contains
-- **status** Status of the operation
-- **doc** Document as stored currently
-- **connection** Connection to the database to chain more operations

 Parameters
-- **payload** The attributes to be updated or added.
+- **payload**: The attributes to be updated or added.
 The payload has to contain the ID of the document to be updated.
 - **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

+Returning object contains
+- **status**: Status of the operation
+- **doc**: Document as stored currently
+- **connection**: Connection to the database to chain more operations

 ```
 // Document before updating